 +Paula Modersohn-Becker (1876-1907).
 Influenced by Matisse, Cezanne and Gauguin, Modersohn-Becker forged her own style and laid the groundwork for German Expressionism.
 Before her tragic death at 31, Modersohn-Becker was one of the first female artists to influence a major art movement.

 +Georgia O'Keeffe (1887-1986).
-One of the most famous female artists in art history (and certainly one of its most popular), Georgia O'Keeffe paintings are readily recognizable.
+One of the most recognized women artists ever (and certainly one of its most popular), Georgia O'Keeffe paintings are readily recognizable.
 Explore some of her most famous artwork, the Jack in the Pulpit series.

 +Frida Kahlo (1907-1954).
 After suffering polio at age 6, Frida Kahlo was in a tram accident that subsequently required 32 operations.
 During one recuperation, she taught herself to paint.
 Now, Frida Kahlo paintings are among the most beloved in Mexican art.